 Elastoplast Dressings (from $6.95): When a big fall results in a big scratch, little bandaids aren’t going to cut it.
 Grab some big bandaids and some spray plaster so no matter what size of graze, you’ve got it covered.
 The spray plaster is also great for those hard to cover places!

 Jack N’ Jill Teething Gel ($12.95): Teeth are just the worst.
 And unfortunately, all part of the parenting journey.
 The teething gel can provide relief when those pesky toothy pegs are causing grief.

 49. All-in-one safety kit

-Tiny Tots Safety Kits ($36.95): If convinience is key, go with the Tiny Tots Safety Kit from St Johns Ambulance.
+Tiny Tots Safety Kits ($36.95): If convenience is key, go with the Tiny Tots Safety Kit from St Johns Ambulance.
 Trust that they’ll have all bases covered when it comes to emergencies.

 50. Nasal spray

-Flo Kids Nasal Spray ($11.95): A preservative-free solution that makes clearing noses easier for everyone.
+Flo Kids Nasal Spray (from $8.95): A preservative-free solution that makes clearing noses easier for everyone.
 A nasal spray loosens the mucus ready for an aspirator to work its magic and suck the gunk out of the nostrils.